wso2-demos/aigateway-demo/README.md

 - **Select a provider** - Choose from available LLM providers (OpenAI, Mistral, Anthropic, etc.)
 - **Choose predefined prompts** - Select from pre-configured test prompts or enter custom questions
 - **Enter your question** - Type custom questions or use predefined prompts
+- **View token counts** - See real-time token count for your prompts using OpenAI's tokenizer
 - **View responses** - See the model's response with proper error handling
 - **Monitor statistics** - View success/error counters per application-provider combination